Power BI Embedded Implementation using Service Principal and Python

 The following table provided by Microsoft explains what these capacities offer beyond the app owns data.

-Microsoft explains what these capacities offer beyond the app owns data
+this image shows the following table provided by Microsoft explains what these capacities offer beyond the app owns data.

 Once you have purchased a capacity, you need to assign the workspace to the dedicated capacity using the Power BI Rest API and service principal object ID.